Optimism (OP) Price Reaches $1.67 on Major Exchanges

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Optimism was first traded on November 11th, 2021.
 Optimism’s total supply is 4,294,967,296 tokens and its circulating supply is 335,376,391 tokens.
+The official message board for Optimism is optimism.mirror.xyz.
+The official website for Optimism is www.optimism.io.
 Optimism’s official Twitter account is @optimismfnd and its Facebook page is accessible here.
-Optimism’s official message board is optimism.mirror.xyz.
-The official website for Optimism is www.optimism.io.

 Buying and Selling Optimism

-It is usually not presently possible to buy alternative cryptocurrencies such as Optimism directly using U.S. dollars.
-Investors seeking to acquire Optimism should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Optimism directly using US dollars.
+Investors seeking to trade Optimism should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Optimism using one of the aforementioned exchanges.

 Receive News & Updates for Optimism Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Optimism and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.